wroge/sqlt/README.md

 ## Quick Notes

-- it prevents SQL injection by replacing values with placeholders,
+- It prevents SQL injection by replacing values with placeholders.
-- use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system,
+- Use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system.
-- implement own scanner by adding a template function with the return type sqlt.Scanner,
+- Implement own scanner by adding a template function with the return type sqlt.Scanner.
 - Expr function can be used for better readability - '?' is replaced at execution time with the correct placeholder.

 ## Example